 How to make an application for an Assignment or Assignation

-- Initial submissions should be drafted in accordance with the assignment checklist and sent to the Information Policy (IP) team at: firstname.lastname@example.org
+- Initial submissions should be drafted in accordance with the assignment checklist (PDF, 0.5 MB) and sent to the Information Policy (IP) team at: firstname.lastname@example.org

 - Applications will be reviewed by the IP team to ensure the material cannot be re-used under the OGL, and to measure suitability against the appropriate criteria

-- If there is a valid case for assignment, a formal submission will be prepared for the review and approval of the Controller of Her Majesty’s Stationery Office (HMSO).
+- If there is a valid case for assignment, a formal submission will be prepared for review and approval.

-- If approved, formal Assignment documentation will be drawn up by the IP team and executed by the Controller of HMSO.
+- If approved, formal Assignment documentation will be drawn up by The National Archives.